-Transit-Supportive Plans and Policies: Medium
+Transit-Supportive Plans and Policies: Medium-High

 - Growth Management: The Metropolitan Council's regional development framework provides policy guidance for the region that municipalities will implement through updated comprehensive plans.
 The latest framework sets more aggressive expectations for development in transit corridors than prior frameworks.
-The current comprehensive plans of the corridor's communities reflect varying degrees of consistency with these regional objectives, although many of these plans will be updated by 2018 with greater consistency expected. - Transit-Supportive Corridor Policies: Both conceptual and more detailed station area plans have been prepared for each station area.
+Draft municipal comprehensive plans developed in 2018 show consistency with regional policy guidance. - Transit-Supportive Corridor Policies: Both conceptual and more detailed station area plans have been prepared for each station area.
 These plans identify potential short-term and long-term development opportunities, identify needed pedestrian connections, and recommend plan and zoning changes.
-Municipal comprehensive plans reference transit-supportive policies to varying degrees, but draft 2018 updates include additional transit-supportive policies. - Supportive Zoning Regulations Near Transit Stations: Zoned densities are low to moderate in most station areas, with modest commercial height limits and standard parking requirements.
-Three station areas, including a redevelopment area in Minneapolis, downtown Robbinsdale, and a greenfield area at the terminus station, have higher density zoning in place.
-Communities have developed or are considering transit-oriented development (TOD) overlay zoning for some areas. - Tools to Implement Land Use Policies: The Metropolitan Council has worked with a range of stakeholders to identify and pursue redevelopment opportunities.
+Municipal comprehensive plans make direct reference to the LRT stations and make land use type, density, and design recommendations that support transit-oriented development (TOD) development goals. - Supportive Zoning Regulations Near Transit Stations: Zoned densities are low to moderate in a number of the station areas, with modest commercial height limits and standard parking requirements.
+However, communities have been increasingly adopting TOD or mixed-use districts or overlays that increase density, apply pedestrian-supportive design requirements, and reduce parking.
+Nearly half the station areas are at least partly covered by transit-supportive zoning, and overlays would be applied at most of the other stations if the transit project moves forward. - Tools to Implement Land Use Policies: The Metropolitan Council has worked with a range of stakeholders to identify and pursue redevelopment opportunities and development finance strategies.
 Regional and county agencies have funding programs for TOD implementation projects.